mlefkovitz/500Cities/README.md

-# Visualization of relationship between ​chronic diseases and preventions in 500 US Cities​
+# Visualization of relationships between ​chronic diseases and preventions in 500 US Cities​

 ### Description